 "Why is the work so stressful?"
 I asked.

-"I'm only given a certain amount of time to work on each patent, and if I do not finish each patent in the time allotted, I do not get credit for my time.
+"I am only given a certain amount of time to work on each patent, and if I do not finish each patent in the time allotted, I do not get credit for my time.
 It is nonsensical.
 No one can complete the patents in the time allotted.
 I worked 2,600 hours last year but only got credit for 1,800.
 I did not get a bonus."

 "I just do not understand how people do it.
 The people I am working with are competitive with each other and not my friends.
 The attorneys I work for are demanding and unpleasant.
 I bought a small condominium and have a family I need to support, but it always looks like I could lose my job at any second, and if I do, I know it will not be easy.
 The examiners in the patent office are rude to me.
 I do not even get to talk to or interact with clients.
-I'm just expected to sit in a small office all day and night with a bunch of people who are rude to me and do not appreciate anything I do.
+I am just expected to sit in a small office all day and night with a bunch of people who are rude to me and do not appreciate anything I do.
 Then I come home at night and my wife is upset I am not home earlier or seeing my kids grow up."

 "It sounds worse than being a POW," I told him.

 "At least there you can look forward to being rescued and a better life.
 At least there you are locked up with people who are your friends.
 At least there you know who your enemies are.
-Even some of the guards were nicer than the people in this law firm.
+Even some of the guards were nicer than the people in this firm.
 At least there you do not have to look forward to your wife divorcing you because she never sees you."

-As I reflected upon this sad conversation and on countless similar conversations I have had with disillusioned, end-of-their-rope lawyers, I realized that in at least seven ways practicing law might be more stressful for some attorneys than being in combat or spending time in a POW camp.
+As I reflected upon this sad conversation and on countless similar conversations I have had with disillusioned, end-of-their-rope lawyers, I realized that in at least seven ways practicing might be more stressful for some attorneys than being in combat or spending time in a POW camp.

-You Have Nothing to Look Forward to
+1) You Have Nothing To Look Forward To

 A very common thing I have seen throughout my career is attorneys working ridiculous hours for 10 or more years and then losing their jobs.
 BOOM.
 Only billed 2,900 hours and not 3,400 hours last year?
 See you later!
 In most large law firms, it is exceedingly rare for any of the people who join the firm out of school to ever advance.
 Most will leave, take a hint and leave or simply be told to leave.
 The reward for the massive sacrifice of the best years of your life is often just not there.
 Associates see people losing their jobs and they get very depressed about the fate that awaits them.

-When I was practicing law, I started to see all sorts of partners and others losing their jobs.
+When I was practicing, I started to see all sorts of partners and others losing their jobs.
 This was sad to me and made very little sense.
 I started on a hallway with around seven or eight partners, and I remember one year later only two were left.
 It was a frightening place to be.

 They had all been asked to leave.
 One partner I was working with was "de-equitized" and left to become a judge.
 It is a hard career when there is not much to look forward to.

 What is there to look forward to?
 If you are really, really good at your job, you might make more money.
 If you make more money, you can buy more stuff.
 If you get a better title, you will have more respect.
 But how important is this stuff?
-You will still have to work incredible hours, may never see your family, and will deal with all sorts of unpleasant stress and issues.
-Many attorneys look around them and realize there is nothing to look forward to.
+You will still have to work incredible hours, may never see your family, and will deal with all sorts of unpleasant excessive stress and issues.
+Several attorneys look around them and realize there is nothing to look forward to.

 Even worse, the more senior an attorney gets the less marketable he or she becomes.
-If an attorney has more than five or so years of experience, law firms start "clamming up" and want nothing to do with him.
+If an attorney has more than five or so years of experience, firms start "clamming up" and want nothing to do with him.
 Their billing rate becomes too high and partners would prefer to do the work themselves instead of assigning it to an associate.
 It is not a good situation.

 - See The Seven Most Important Choices Every Attorney without a Lot of Business Makes for more information.